One-drop rule: Brazil

 The Brazilian footballer Ronaldo declares himself white, but 64% of Brazilians consider him pardo, according to Datafolha survey.

 The Brazilian actress Camila Pitanga declares herself black, but only 27% of Brazilians consider her as such, according to Datafolha survey.

 People in many other countries have tended to treat race less rigidly, both in their self-identification and how they regard others.
 Unlike the United States, in Brazil, people tend to consider phenotype rather than genotype.
 A European-looking person will be considered white, even if they have some degree of ancestry from other races.
 Brazil has a racial category "pardo" (mestizo or mulatto) specifically for people who, in terms of appearance, do not fully fit as white, nor fully as black.

-According to an survey of the Brazilian Institute of Geography and Statistic, to define their own race, Brazilians take into account skin color (73.8%) and family origin (61.6%), as well as physical features (hair, mouth, nose), mentioned by 53.5%.
+According to a survey of the Brazilian Institute of Geography and Statistic, to define their own race, Brazilians take into account skin color (73.8%) and family origin (61.6%), as well as physical features (hair, mouth, nose), mentioned by 53.5%.
 For 24.9%, culture and tradition also play a role in classification, along with economic origin or social class (13.5%) and political or ideological choice (2.9%).
 96% of those surveyed said they can identify their race, which debunks the myth that many people in Brazil do not recognize the concept of race.